-It all started when then Milwaukee mayor Henry W. Maier visited Oktoberfest in Munich, Germany.
-He was so inspired by what he experienced, that in 1968 he kicked off his own multi-day, multi-event music festival.
-Needless to say, Summerfest has grown since then to become “The World’s Largest Music Festival,” (certified by the Guinness Book of World Records since 1999).
-To ensure your Summerfest experience is something to tweet about, we rounded up a few insider tips.
-So without further adieu…
+It all started when Milwaukee then-mayor Henry W. Maier visited Oktoberfest in Munich, Germany.
+He was so inspired by what he experienced that he kicked off his own multi-day, multi-event music festival in 1968.
+Needless to say, Summerfest has grown since then to become "The World's Largest Music Festival," certified by the Guinness Book of World Records since 1999.

-- TIP: Avoid traffic all together!
+TIP: Avoid traffic altogether!
 The Milwaukee County Transit System offers Summerfest shuttles that will pick you up from various park and ride lots.

-The “Big Gig” lasts 11 days and attracts nearly 1 million people each year.
-Tickets are available for purchase online or at the gate.
-(If you’re arriving during peak hours expect a small wait at the gate.)
-Check the Summerfest website for daily promotions for discounted rates between noon and 3pm.
-A die-hard music lover?
-Summerfest offers a money-saving weekday pass, 3-day (noon to midnight) or 11-day (noon to 4pm) pass.
+The "Big Gig" lasts 11 days and attracts nearly one million people each year.
+Tickets are available for purchase online or at the gate, though you can expect a small wait at the gate if you arrive during peak times.

-TIP: Weekday admission for adults is cheaper from noon – 4pm.
-If you can get in then and get a wristband, you can re-enter the park before 6:30pm to save some dough.
+TIP: Weekday admission for adults is cheaper from noon to 4 p.m.
+If you can get in and then get a wristband, you can re-enter the park before 6:30 p.m. to save some dough.